-Workload and service activity statistics are recorded separately for each category of service recipient applicable.
-This separation supports more detailed analysis of the data, providing an understanding of different resource needs, as well as supports external reporting requirements.
+Workload, service activity and caseload status statistics must be recorded separately for each category of service recipient.
+This separation supports more detailed analysis of the data, providing an understanding of different resource needs, as well as supporting external reporting requirements.